April 17th 1975. That was the day that childhood stopped in Cambodia. It was the day that the Khmer Rouge entered the capital, Phnom Penh.

 The Vietnamese were not to withdraw for a decade.

 Pol Pot, Brother Number One, fled to the northern border near Thailand.
-Prince Sihanouk, who had been held in house arrest in Cambodia, survived the Khmer Rouge (although many of his family did not).
+Prince Sihanouk, who had been held underhouse arrest in Cambodia, survived the Khmer Rouge (although many of his family did not).
 He sided with them in opposition to the Vietnamese-backed government.
 Thai Generals also supported the Khmer Rouge in their resistance against the Government, and did business with them into the 1990’s.

 This led to Co-Prime Ministers, Hun Sen, leader of the CPP (Cambodian People’s Party) and Prince Ranariddh, a son of Sihanouk, who was Secretary General of the opposition FUNCINPEC party.
+This co-leadership did not last.

 To note Bruce Sharp again: